 Dick Oakes, in his notes to the dance, writes “This dance is a ceremonial dance from Maramureş.
 Maramureş is a valley totally enclosed by mountains.
 Oaş, Gutâi, Ţibleş and Rodnei to the west and south, Maramureş Mountains and Ukrainian Carpathians (Wooded Carpathians) to the east and north, with a thin opening at Khust, a city located on the Khustets River.
 It is forested and not easily accessible.
 The dance honors the midwife on her birthday.
 It is believed that when a child reaches 1 to 1-1/2 years of age, the village women would gather, put their children in front of their chests, and do this ceremonial dance to show that their children were strong and in good health.”

 The lyrics to the song Hilferink provided seem a strange choice for a mother to sing to her child, or for that matter to a midwife.
 They’re written from the perspective of a mature woman who is “caught by longing…I have no respite…”.
-Hardly the kind of sentiment one would sing to one’s child to celebrate their health, or as a request to a midwife for forgiveness.
+Hardly the kind of sentiment one would sing to one’s child to celebrate its health, or as a request to a midwife for forgiveness.
 The title of a folk song is usually the first line, so I googled “Mama cind m-o leganat” and came up with 4 versions of the song, the last being the version supplied by Hilferink.
 Two of these identify the song as a doina; a lament.

 The website below translates Joc de Leagane as “Cradle Song” [not Cradle Dance], labels the song a lullaby, and offers a slightly different translation;

 Clearly the song is a doina*, lamenting all the sorrow carried through at least two generations of women.
 It’s also believable as a lullaby, sung to calm an infant while a worried mother consoles herself.
 Mothers know that a child is most vulnerable in the first year – its survival is cause for celebration, and who better to celebrate with than the midwife?
+Given the new-to-me discovery of the sărbătoarea nepoatelor in Kligman’s book, the song also makes sense as but one of many women would sing in a shared celebration of their womanhood and their harsh lot in life.

 *For more about Doina, see https://folkdancefootnotes.org/music/doina-romanian-blues/